-THANKSGIVING AT THE TABLE

-Holy God, mighty Lord, gracious Father: Endless is your mercy and eternal your reign.
+THANKSGIVING AT THE TABLE Holy God, mighty Lord, gracious Father: Endless is your mercy and eternal your reign.
 You have filled all creation with light and life; heaven and earth are full of your glory.
 We praise you for the grace shown to your people in every age: the promise to Israel, the rescue from Egypt, the gift of the promised land, the words of the prophets; and, at this end of all the ages, the gift of your Son, who proclaimed the good news in word and deed and was obedient to your will, even to giving his life.
 In the night in which he was betrayed, our Lord Jesus took bread, and gave thanks; broke it, and gave it to his disciples, saying: Take and eat; this is my body, given for you.
 Do this for the remembrance of me.
 Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying: This cup is the new covenant in my blood, shed for you and for all people for the forgiveness of sin.
 Do this for the remembrance of me.

 For as often as we eat of this bread and drink from this cup, we proclaim the Lord's death until he comes.
 Christ has died.

 Christ is risen.

 Christ will come again.

 Therefore, O God, with this bread and cup we remember the life our Lord offered for us.
 And, believing the witness of his resurrection, we await his coming in power to share with us the great and promised feast.
 Amen.
 Come, Lord Jesus.
 Send now, we pray, your Holy Spirit, that we who share in Christ's body and blood may live to the praise of your glory and receive our inheritance with all your saints in light.
 Amen.
 Come, Holy Spirit.
 Join our prayers with those of your servants of every time and every place, and unite them with the ceaseless petitions of our great high priest until he comes as victorious Lord of all.
 Through him, with him, in him, in the unity of the Holy Spirit, all glory and honor is yours, almighty Father, now and forever.

-Amen.
+Amen LORD'S PRAYER

+INVITATION TO COMMUNION

 Return to the Lord with all your heart.
 Receive bread for the journey and drink for the desert.

-You are welcome, if you choose, to bring with you to Communion your worship books (ELWs) so that you may continue to join in singing the hymns during the distribution.

-Lamb of God

-page 164

-Mothering God, You Gave Me Birth
+DISTRIBUTION

 BLESSING

-The body and blood of our Lord Jesus Christ strengthen and keep you in his grace.
-Amen you have fed us with the bread of heaven.
+The body and blood of our Lord Jesus Christ strengthen you and keep you in his grace.
+Amen

+PRAYER AFTER COMMUNION

+Let us pray.
+Compassionate God, you have fed us with the bread of heaven.
 Sustain us in our Lenten pilgrimage: may our fasting be hunger for justice; our alms, a making of peace; and our prayer, the song of grateful hearts, through Jesus Christ, our Savior and Lord.
-Amen.
+Amen

+SENDING

+God blesses us and sends us in mission to the world.

+BENEDICTION

+May God who has called us forth from the dust of the earth, and claimed us as children of the light, strengthen you on your journey into life renewed.

+The Lord bless you and keep you.